Written by Marianne Lomberg

 Transactional Analysis says that the experiences we have as young children set us up to believe that we have to be certain things in order to be loved.
 There are five main drivers, formed in childhood, that shape our behaviour.
 Depending on personal experiences, we may be driven by one or a combination of these:

-Please people: We are here to make other people happy, whether that means making them smile or helping them.
-We strive to please others, even if this means putting our own needs behind theirs, or telling a little white lie for the sake of the greater good.
+We are here to make other people happy, whether that means making them smile or helping them.
+We strive to please others, even if this means putting our own needs behind theirs or telling a little white lie for the sake of the greater good.

-Be strong: Don’t show emotion or weakness!
+Don’t show emotion or weakness!
 Don’t ask people for approval!
-Get through life, cope, succeed, against all odds.
+Get through life, cope, and succeed, against all odds.

-Be perfect: Don’t get it 99% right, because 99% still makes planes fall out of the sky.
-Be perfectly reliable, perfectly on time, perfectly dressed, the perfect weight.
+Don’t get it 99% right, because 99% still makes planes fall out of the sky.
+Be perfectly reliable, perfectly on time, perfectly dressed, and the perfect weight.
 Doing something halfway is as bad as doing nothing at all.

 What does this mean for us?